Symptoms of irritable bowel syndrome

 - unexplained weight loss

-- blood or mucus in your faeces
+- blood or mucus in your stool

 - Eat regular meals and give yourself plenty of time to eat them.

-- If you have wind and feel bloated, try eating oats, which are found in some cereals and porridge.
+- If you have wind and feel bloated, try eating oats which are found in some cereals and porridge.
 You may also find that eating one tablespoon of linseeds each day helps.

 You may find it helpful to talk to other people who are in a similar situation to you.
-You can find details about self-help groups from charities that support people with IBS – some of these will have websites with contact details.
-Don’t forget, you can also speak to your GP about this.
-He or she may also be able to give you information about local self-help groups.
-If these self-help treatments don't work, see your GP for advice.
-He or she can help you identify factors that may be making your IBS worse, and suggest other treatments.
+There are charities that help support people with IBS and some may organise or suggest self-help groups that you may find useful.
+If these self-help measures don't work, see your GP for advice.
+They can help you identify anything that may be making your IBS worse, and suggest other treatments.

 - Laxatives, such as ispaghula (eg Fybogel), can help if you have constipation.
 These are known as bulk-forming laxatives.
-Bowel-stimulating laxatives, such as senna, may also help.
-However, if you need to take them for more than two weeks, it’s important to speak to your GP.
+Bowel-stimulating laxatives (such as senna) may also help, but should only be used for a short while.
+Speak to your GP if you find you need to use laxatives regularly.

 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.